SerenityOS/serenity/Documentation/Browser/ProcessArchitecture.md

 ### How processes are spawned

-To get a fresh **WebContent** process, anyone with the suitable file system permissions can spawn one by connecting to the socket at `/tmp/portal/webcontent`.
+To get a fresh **WebContent** process, anyone with the suitable file system permissions can spawn one by connecting to the `webcontent` user socket.
 This socket is managed by **SystemServer** and will spawn a new instance of **WebContent** for every connection.

 The same basic concept applies to **RequestServer** and **ImageDecoder** as well, except that those services are spawned by **WebContent** as needed, not by **Browser**.